oemof/tespy/doc/installation.rst

        virtualenv -p /usr/bin/python3 your_env_name
        source your_env_name/bin/activate

- 3. In terminal type: :code:`pip install -e /path/to/the/repository`
+ 3. In terminal type: :code:`pip install tespy`

 Warning: If you have an older version of virtualenv you should update pip :code:`pip install --upgrade pip`.